nttmdlab-nlp/VisualMRC/README.md

 - 151.46 average OCR tokens (tokenizing with NLTK tokenizer)

 # Get Started
-If you want to use the dataset, please contact me at ryouta.tanaka.rg@hco.ntt.co.jp.
+If you want to use the dataset including ground-truth annotations, please contact me at ryouta.tanaka.rg@hco.ntt.co.jp.
 Please let us know your institution, name, and purpose.

 ## Dataset Format